platformatic/undici-slicer-interceptor/README.md

 - Supports defining multiple headers in a single rule
 - Supports dynamic header values using FGH expressions
 - Origin-specific routes (host:port + path patterns)
+- **NEW**: Support for response-based headers that can use values from the response body
 - Supports dynamic cache tag headers for fine-grained cache invalidation strategies
 - Configurable logging with Pino-compatible logger interface
 - Uses find-my-way for efficient URL routing and matching